appveyor/website/src/docs/branches.md

 `gh-pages` branch is always excluded unless explicitly added in "only" list.

-**Regular expressions** should be surrounded by `/`, otherise Appveyor will do simple case insensitive string comparison.
+**Regular expressions** should be surrounded by `/`, otherwise Appveyor will do simple case insensitive string comparison.

 ## Conditional build configuration